derecklhw/auto_bank_update_bot/README.md

 # AutoBankUpdateBot

-This Python project is designed to scrape forex selling data from specified bank URLs, process the data, and send notifications via WhatsApp.
+This Python project is designed to scrape forex selling price data from specified bank URLs, process the data, and send notifications via WhatsApp.
 It is a versatile tool that can be configured to monitor and notify you about various data sources.

 ## Getting Started